 New apartments, park envisioned at Folly and Albemarle

-Plans are underway to put an approximately 300-unit apartment complex on the West Ashley side of the lower Ashley River bridges into Charleston, on space occupied by the Turky’s towing lot and a closed fitness gym.
+Plans are under way to put a 300-unit apartment complex on the West Ashley side of the lower Ashley River bridges on a high-profile site occupied by a longtime towing business and a closed gym.

-Part of the land in the area will also be bought by the city of Charleston for a one-acre park and green-space.
+Part of the land also will be purchased by the city of Charleston for a one-acre park and green space.

-Neil Robinson, an attorney for developer Flournoy Development Co., said rates at the site would be geared toward MUSC, College of Charleston and food and beverage workers who can’t afford downtown’s more expensive rental rates.
+Neil Robinson, an attorney for developer Flournoy Development Co., said rates at the future complex would be geared toward students at the Medical University of South Carolina, the College of Charleston and for food-and-beverage workers who can’t afford downtown’s more expensive rental prices.

-The site is at the intersection of Folly and Albemarle roads.
-The land is under contract, Robinson said.
+The site is at the well-traveled intersection of Folly and Albemarle roads and houses Turky’s Towing.
+The land is under contract to be sold, Robinson said.

-The apartments would become even more attractive to downtown if one lane of the Highway 17 bridge into Charleston is closed for pedistrians and cyclists to use, as city officials are advocating.
+The apartments would become even more attractive to the peninsula if one lane of the U.S. Highway 17 bridge into Charleston is closed for pedestrians and cyclists to use, as the city is advocating, officials said.

 The warehouse-size gym property has been vacant for some time.
 Turky’s has been at the site since 1993.
 Manager Allison Boone said the closing will be done within the year.
 She said Turky’s is not ready to announce its new location.

 The Folly Road apartment project is the latest to spring up in the region.
 The Charleston Metro Chamber of Commerce said at its annual economic outlook conference this week that 2,600 rental units are under construction now in the region.